spamgourmet/spamgourmet/docs/dev-notes.md

 data.
 If you want to ad a new test you probably have to both add the test and add functions called from this script to create data for your test.

+To run tests

+    make docker-test

+should rebuild and run the tests or the rebuild can be avoided with

+    make docker-run-test